-This section presents Bight '13 QA/QC protocols and requirements for demersal fish and invertebrate assemblage analyses, from sample collection to final validation of the resultant data.
-Sample collection methods are documented in the Bight '13 Field Operations Manual (SCCWRP, 2013a).
+This section presents Bight '18 QA/QC protocols and requirements for demersal fish and invertebrate assemblage analyses, from sample collection to final validation of the resultant data.
+Sample collection methods are documented in the Bight '18 Field Operations Manual.
 The field crews will generate data on species identification, enumeration, biomass, length measurements (fish only), and gross external pathology.

 Field crews will conduct a standard 10-min trawl at selected stations (5-min in bays, harbors, and marinas).
-The Bight '13 Field Operations Manual contains a list of trawl stations and their locations.
-The contents of the net will be examined and fish and invertebrates will be identified to species, measured for length (fish only), counted, weighed, and examined for evidence of gross external pathologies.
+The Bight '18 Field Operations Manual contains a list of trawl stations and their locations.
 Organisms suspected of having pathologies will have a representative fixed in 10% buffered formalin and shipped to SCCWRP.
 If appropriate, diseased specimens will be examined by a pathologist.